Eric Niquette UI, UX, Accessibility

 What to expect and prerequisites

-The evaluation and subsequent remediation of a PDF document is a multi-step process that combined several automated and manual checks.
+The evaluation and subsequent remediation of a PDF document is a multi-step process that combines several automated and manual checks.
 This guide provides a high-level overview of metadata, tags, bookmarks, and general structure, as well as basic semantics and other best practices.

 Metadata